Harshit-it25/Decision-DNA/README.md

 Decision DNA is an **AI governance and monitoring platform** designed to supervise machine learning models used in credit risk decision systems.

-The system monitors **model performance, detects distribution drift, tracks security threats, and provides explainable audit trails** to ensure that automated financial decisions remain transparent, stable, and trustworthy.
+The system monitors **model performance, detects data drift, tracks security threats, and maintains audit logs** to ensure that automated financial decisions remain transparent, stable, and trustworthy.

 ---